 - The Civil Rights Act of 1966, prohibiting any discrimination based on race or ethnic origin.

 - The Immigration Reform and Control Act of 1986 prohibiting employers from discriminating based on the national origin of employees authorized to work in the United States.

 - The Americans with Disabilities Act of 1990 prohibiting discrimination against persons with disabilities.

 - The Age Discrimination in Employment Act prohibiting employers from discriminating against individuals who are age 40 or older.

 In 2018, the Equal Employment Opportunity Commission (EEOC) secured approximately $505 million for over 67,860 victims of discrimination in the workplace.
 According to the federal agency, 72,675 workplace discrimination charges were filed in 2019.

 The obvious takeaway from these statistics is that the EEOC is very prepared to investigate employee allegations of discrimination, which is why EPL insurance is so important today for businesses of all sizes.

 The most common employment-related allegations involved sex, age, national origin, religion, and color.

 - Age: A 2009 Supreme Court decision made cases brought under the Age Discrimination in Employment Act harder to win, so the EEOC had been shying away from them.
-However, in March 2016, Texas Roadhouse paid $12 million to avoid an ADEA trial, so agency attorneys may now "smell blood in the water."
+However, in March 2016, Texas Roadhouse paid $12 million to avoid an ADEA trial, which shows that there is no guarantee when it comes to which types of claims agency attorneys may want to proceed with in the future.